The River Authority Blog & News

 Join our print or digital newsletter to be informed about the agency’s many projects and other news.

-The San Antonio River Authority (River Authority) staff is committed to safe, clean, enjoyable creeks and rivers but we need YOU to help us protect and preserve area natural resources
+The San Antonio River Authority (River Authority) staff is committed to safe, clean, enjoyable creeks and rivers.
+Still, we need YOU to help us protect and preserve area natural resources for future generations.
+There

-The “My River POV” series provides readers the opportunity to learn about the unique insight and experiences of the San Antonio River Authority (River Authority) staff and their personal connection
+This series provides readers the opportunity to learn about the unique insight and experiences of the San Antonio River Authority (River Authority) Board of Directors and their personal connection to

 Alerts